GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_code/tips_and_tricks.md

     ./build/bin/gwb-grid  tests/gwb-dat/some_test.wb  some_grid.grid

-This command is composed of the "gwb-grid" executable in the "bin" subfolder, a wb file for the test, and a grid for the gwb-grid to generate output.
+This command is composed of the "gwb-grid" executable in the "bin" sub-folder, a wb file for the test, and a grid for the gwb-grid to generate output.
 There are already a few examples of grids in the tests/gwb-grid folder one could modify from.
 The output of this command is a vtu file that could be easily visualized in software like Paraview.

 For more information, please refer to the manual page for the gwb-grid app:
 {ref}`part:user_manual:chap:how_to_use_the_apps:sec:gwb-grid_app`